ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 After a successful processing of the request above, the Group Manager performs the following actions.

-First, the Group Manager deletes the OSCORE group and deallocates both the group-configuration resource as well as the group-membership resource.
+First, the Group Manager deletes the OSCORE group and deallocates both the group-configuration resource as well as the group-membership resource associated to that group.

 Then, the Group Manager replies to the Administrator with a 2.02 (Deleted) response.